Anarchism, Violence and Insurrectionism.

 The proportional use of violence and revolutionary self-defence in 21st-century anarchism:

-In a revolutionary situation, the proportional use of violence is the use of self-defence against those who seek to crush the social revolution to reinforce the state and capitalism, what exactly self-defence involves cannot be stated at this moment as we have no idea how any social revolution may play out.
-However as anarchists, it is our obligation to reject the “logic of the guillotine” which many on the radical left fetishise, we would be naive to think that any social revolution will play out without any casualties on both sides.
-We can however commit fully to minimising our violence to the bare minimum while avoiding giving into the instinct for bloodthirsty revenge that many may have.
+In a revolutionary situation, the proportional use of violence is the use of self-defence against those who seek to crush the social revolution to reinforce the state and capitalism.
+What exactly self-defence involves cannot be stated at this moment, as we have no idea how any social revolution may play out.
+However, as anarchists, it is our obligation to reject the “logic of the guillotine” which many on the radical left fetishise; we would be naive to think that any social revolution will play out without any casualties on both sides.
+We can, however, commit fully to minimising our violence to the bare minimum while avoiding giving in to the instinct for bloodthirsty revenge that many may have.

 Using the same organised violence that the state uses cannot produce the social relations that we seek to establish: